Experienced Elder Abuse & Neglect Attorney

 Types of California Elder Abuse Cases

-Our elder abuse cases fall into one or more of the categories below:
+Our elder abuse cases fall into one or more of the categories below, all of which should result in contact with a Los Angeles, Claremont, and Pasadena elder abuse lawyer:

 Financial Elder Abuse

-Financial elder abuse is the improper use of an elder’s financial resources for monetary or personal benefit, profit or gain.
+Financial elder abuse is the improper use of an elder’s financial resources for the monetary or personal benefit, profit, or gain.
 Examples include improper use of guardianship or power of attorney, forging an elder’s signature, cashing checks without the elder’s permission, and stealing possessions.

 Physical Elder Abuse